litebird/litebird_sim/docs/source/scanning.rst

 between the boresight and the spin axis.
 However, both papers deal with spacecrafts hosting only *one* focal plane.

-The full orientation of the boresight direction is specified using three angles:
+The orientation of the boresight direction is specified using three
+angles:

 1. The ψ angle encodes the rotation of the focal plane with respect to the boresight direction itself, and it is ideally 0°;

-2. The angle between the boresight direction and the spin axis is usually notated with the symbol β (among the three, this is the most important number: it's 65° for CORE, 69° for PICO);
+2. The angle between the boresight direction and the spin axis is usually notated with the symbol β (among the three, this is the most crucial number: it is 65° for CORE, 69° for PICO);

-3. Finally, the boresight can be rotated by an angle φ around the spin
-   axis: this is important only when you have more than one focal plane.
+3. Finally, the boresight can be rotated by an angle φ around the spin axis; this is important only when you have more than one focal plane.
 For LiteBIRD, :math:`\phi_\text{LFT} - \phi_\text{MHFT}
    \approx 180^\circ`.